Contents

 - Ensure that all the materials used are of top quality

-- Plating agents should be filtered regularly to maintain their vividness and purity
+- Filter the plating agents regularly to maintain their vividness and purity

 Voids can occur when the plating rate is not uniform.
 The imbalance of leveling agents and poor solution agitation are the main reasons for this.
 Ensuring the right proportions of the plating chemicals and periodically checking the condition of the solutions will reduce voids.

-Filling vias can improve their electrical conductivity, thermal dissipation, and mechanical strength.
+Filling vias can improve their electrical conductivity, mechanical strength, and thermal dissipation in PCBs.
 Based on your design and cost constraints, you can choose a suitable via fill.
 It is also important to find a manufacturer who can build vias as per your requirements.
-While the via filling procedure can be intricate, the benefits far exceed the complexity.
-At Sierra Circuits, we fill approximately 30,000,000 holes every month.

-If you need any assistance in designing your vias, please comment below.
+If you need any assistance in designing your vias, post your queries on our PCB forum, SierraConnect.
 Our manufacturing and design experts will be happy to help you.

 Start the discussion at sierraconnect.protoexpress.com